rillonline/rillonline.github.io/_pages/kearsarge/index.md

 on the one hand and on the other you are claiming you can take care of yourself."

-"I just want you to stop the messages," Kearsarge said.
+"I just want you to stop the messages," Kearsarge said. "that's all.
+I'm not asking you to protect me in any way."

 "And you think that if I can stop the messages you'll be safe?
 That makes no sense."